rohitjames77/odin-recipes/readme.md

 # My first website - Food for Soul.

-This is an Initial project of odin's foundation curriculum aimed toward basic understanding HTML and a bit of Different Element's .
+This is an Initial project of odin's foundation curriculum aimed toward basic understanding HTML and a bit of Different Elements .